Boris Johnson out of intensive care – Downing Street

 By Wednesday he was said to have been well enough to sit up in bed and to communicate with his medical team.

-Earlier on Thursday, Foreign Secretary Dominic Raab, who has been deputising for him, told the daily No 10 press conference that he had been making “positive steps forward”.
+Earlier on Thursday, Foreign Secretary Dominic Raab, who has been deputising for Mr Johnson, told the daily No 10 press conference that the PM had been making “positive steps forward”.

+After the news that the PM had left intensive care was announced, Mr Raab declared it “the news we all wanted to hear”.

+“Thank you to all the NHS staff helping the country and the PM to beat #coronavirus.
+Together we can all do our bit by staying home and protecting the NHS #StayHomeSaveLives,” he added.